 The project will accommodate the forecast increase in the region’s forestry exports.
 If it’s also successful in attracting a coastal container service for exporting a significant share of the region’s agricultural and horticultural products, it’s estimated that Eastland Port will help sustain:

 This area features some of Tairāwhiti’s most popular restaurants and wine bars.
 It’s home to sites of cultural significance, which can be explored on the Tupapa heritage trail, along with top visitor attractions such as the Tairāwhiti waka houra and MV Takitimu.

 We’ll work with our contractors and tenants, and follow all consent conditions, to minimise the impacts of the construction work in the inner harbour as much as possible.

 The inner harbour and marina precinct is a regional hub for marine operations, and a popular recreational area.
 Recently we’ve removed piers 4 and 5 as they had reached the end of their useful life.
 We’re now looking at potential options for new piers.

+We have obtained a resource consent to build the new pier.
 If there’s enough demand to support building them, the bespoke piers will be able to accommodate heavy duty commercial boats and pleasure vessels.
-A feasibility plan and concepts designs are currently being developed.

 As a part of the Tairāwhiti community, we sponsor a number of water-based athletes and competitions.
 And, we hold unique events for people to experience the port in new and unusual ways.